folkehelseinstituttet/fhi-ncov-seq-pipelines/README.md

 # fhi-ncov-seq-pipelines
-FHI pipelines for SARS-CoV-2 sequences generated with the ARTIC sequencing protocol
+FHI/NIPH pipelines for SARS-CoV-2 sequences generated with the ARTIC sequencing protocol